 Fig. 5.
 CO-step policies found in simulation.
 Hashed triangles and thick dotted lines represent closed base triangles and actuated cables, respectively.
-Node numbers used in Table II are also shown. (a) CO-Policy 1. (b) CO-Policy 2.
+Node numbers used in Table II are also shown. (a) CO-Policy 1. (b) CO-Policy 2 of the CO-step.
+This happens because the applied actuation allows the GCoM to additionally cross the narrow width of the open triangle to make the OC-step.
+The momentum of the robot gained from the CO-step is also providing some assistance.